A list of controls that can be used on a installer dialog.

 Image Button

 Image ButtonDisplays a push button that uses images to display its state.
-Overall there are six states available.
-Because of this, the image used by this button is composed of six smaller images.

 Check Box